-Updating Your purchase order
+Update Your purchase order

-You should always add the damaged item as an item shipped in error even if you stock the item in your inventory.
+Always add the damaged item as an item shipped in error even if you stock the item in your inventory.
 The damaged product is not going into stock and should not be counted as stock.

-Adding the Damaged Product Line Item
+Add the Damaged Product Line Item

-In the Purchase Order window:
+- In the Purchase Order window, open your purchase order.

-- Right-click the Products pane
+- Right-click the Products pane.

-- Click Add Purchase Order Line Item
+- Click Add Purchase Order Line Item.

 - Click Add